How is prostate cancer diagnosed?

 The PSA test can also be useful if prostate cancer has already been found.

-During a biopsy, tissue from the prostate is removed so it can be sent to the lab to see if it contains cancer cells.
 A core needle biopsy is the type of biopsy used most often.
 Here is how it's done:

-A small probe is placed in the rectum.
-The probe gives off sound waves which make a picture of the prostate on a video screen.
-This technique is called TRUS (transrectal ultrasound).
 Guided by TRUS, the doctor puts a thin, hollow needle through the wall of the rectum into the prostate gland.
 When the needle is pulled out, it takes out a small piece of prostate tissue (called a core).
 This is done from 8 to18 times, but most doctors will take about 12 samples.
 Samples are often taken from different parts of the prostate.
 Ask your doctor how many samples will be taken.

 The biopsy takes about 10 minutes and is usually done in the doctor's office.
-You will likely be given antibiotics to take ahead of time and afterwards to reduce the chance of infection.
+You will likely be given antibiotics to take ahead of time and maybe afterwards to reduce the chance of infection.
 For a few days afterwards you may notice some soreness, blood in your urine, or light bleeding from the rectum.
 Many men also see some blood in their semen or have rust colored semen, which can last for several weeks after the biopsy.

 Cancer may only be present in a small area of the prostate.
 Because of this, sometimes the biopsy will miss the cancer even when it is there.
 This is known as a "false negative" result.
 If your biopsy doesn't show cancer, but your doctor still strongly suspects cancer, a repeat biopsy may be needed.